DFKI-NI/unsupervised-concept-drift-detection/README.md

 - Unsupervised Concept Drift Detection (UCDD) [[doi]](https://doi.org/10.1142/9789811223334_0017)
 - Unsupervised Change Detection for Activity Recognition (UDetect) [[doi]](https://doi.org/10.1108/IJPCC-03-2017-0027)

-Experiment results show that D3 and SPLL are the best-performing detectors across various data streams and metrics.
+Experiment results show that you should use:
+- CSDDM, D3 and SPLL according to lift-per-drift
+- IBDD and many of the other detectors according to accuracy, depending on the data stream
+- D3 and SPLL according to MTR
 Each detector's corresponding publication is listed in the respective detector's file, found in the folder `detectors`.

 If you use components from this repository, please cite this work as: